Sophocles: Subjects

 The three plays involve the tale of Oedipus, who kills his father and marries his mother, not knowing they are his parents.
 His family is cursed for three generations.

 In Oedipus Rex, Oedipus is the protagonist.
 His infanticide is planned by his parents, Laius and Jocasta, to prevent him fulfilling a prophecy; but the servant entrusted with the infanticide passes the infant on, through a series of intermediaries, to a childless couple, who adopt him, not knowing his history.
 Oedipus eventually learns of the Delphic Oracle's prophecy of him, that he would kill his father, and marry his mother; he attempts to flee his fate without harming those he knows as his parents (at this point, he does not know that he is adopted).
 Oedipus meets a man at a crossroads accompanied by servants; Oedipus and the man fight, and Oedipus kills the man (who was his father, Laius, although neither knew at the time).
 He becomes the ruler of Thebes after solving the riddle of the Sphinx and in the process, marries the widowed queen, his mother Jocasta.
 Thus the stage is set for horror.
 When the truth comes out, following from another true but confusing prophecy from Delphi, Jocasta commits suicide, Oedipus blinds himself and leaves Thebes.
 At the end of the play, order is restored.
 This restoration is seen when Creon, brother of Jocasta, becomes king, and also when Oedipus, before going off to exile, asks Creon to take care of his children.
 Oedipus's children will always bear the weight of shame and humiliation because of their father's actions.

-In Oedipus at Colonus, the banished Oedipus and his daughter Antigone arrive at the town of Colonus where they encounter Theseus, King of Athens.
+In Oedipus at Colonus, the banished Oedipus and his daughter Antigone arrive at the town of Colonus, where they encounter Theseus, King of Athens.
 Oedipus dies and strife begins between his sons Polyneices and Eteocles.
 They fight, and simultaneously run each other through.

-In Antigone, the protagonist is Oedipus' daughter, Antigone.
-She is faced with the choice of allowing her brother Polyneices' body to remain unburied, outside the city walls, exposed to the ravages of wild animals, or to bury him and face death.
+In Antigone, the protagonist is Oedipus's daughter, Antigone.
+She is faced with the choice of allowing her brother Polyneices's body to remain unburied, outside the city walls, exposed to the ravages of wild animals, or to bury him and face death.
 The king of the land, Creon, has forbidden the burial of Polyneices for he was a traitor to the city.
 Antigone decides to bury his body and face the consequences of her actions.
 Creon sentences her to death.
 Eventually, Creon is persuaded to free Antigone from her punishment, but his decision comes too late and Antigone commits suicide.
 Her suicide triggers the suicide of two others close to King Creon: his son, Haemon, who was to wed Antigone, and his wife, Eurydice, who commits suicide after losing her only surviving son.